 From time to time we like to feature the recent work of a number of our esteemed business faculty here at The Fletcher School.
 The series continues with Jette Steen Knudsen, Professor of Policy & International Business and Shelby Cullom Davis Chair in Sustainability at The Fletcher School.

 The latest work from Professor of Policy & International Business and Shelby Cullom Davis Chair in Sustainability, Jette Steen Knudsen, examines the changing relationship between the regulator environment across the globe and the corporate social responsibility (CSR) initiatives of multinational corporations.
 Learn more:

 Visible Hands: Government Regulation and International Business Responsibility

 by Jette Steen Knudsen & Jeremy Moon

 A growing number of states are regulating the corporate social responsibility (CSR) of domestic multinational corporations relating to overseas subsidiaries and suppliers.
-In this book, Jette Steen Knudsen and Jeremy Moon offer a new framework for analysing government–CSR relations: direct and indirect policies for CSR.
+In this book, Jette Steen Knudsen and Jeremy Moon offer a new framework for analyzing government–CSR relations: direct and indirect policies for CSR.
 Arguing that existing research on CSR regulation fails to address the growing role of the state in shaping the international practices of multinational corporations, the authors provide insight into the CSR issues that are addressed by government policies.
-Drawing on case studies, they analyse three key examples of CSR: non-financial reporting, ethical trade and tax transparency in extractive industries.
+Drawing on case studies, they analyzed three key examples of CSR: non-financial reporting, ethical trade and tax transparency in extractive industries.
 In doing so, they propose a new research agenda of government and CSR that is relevant to scholars and graduate students in CSR, sustainability, political economy and economic sociology, as well as policymakers and consultants in international development and trade.